MellowYarker/CryptoNotifier/README.md

 3. open terminal and navigate to the CryptoNotifier directory.
   * `python3 main.py`

-## Notes
-This tool isn't complete, I just wanted to put it up because basic alerts work.
-Working on documentaion and a few other notifications and features.
-Not planning on writing any tests for this outside the occasional doctest.

 feel free to donate if you'd like :)